-Patients and providers are increasingly turning to text messaging for communications.
-Instead of waiting on hold, or sending an unrecognized number to voicemail, the patient experience has been improved by providers expanding the ways in which they use SMS to communicate with and improve the way patients receive care.
+Instead of waiting on hold, or sending an unrecognized number to voicemail, the patient experience has been improved by providers expanding the ways in which they use SMS healthcare solutions to communicate with and improve the way patients receive care.

 Outside of being alerted that a refill is ready to be picked up at the pharmacy, SMS can be used to remind patients to take their prescribed medication, as well as remind them of their dosages.
-Studies have shown that nearly 50% of medication for chronic disease is not taken as prescribed [source], which can in turn lead to complications and even visits to the emergency room, costing patients and providers money.
+Studies have shown that nearly 50% of medication for chronic disease is not taken as prescribed , which can, in turn, lead to complications and even visits to the emergency room, costing patients and providers money.

-Automated text messages that remind patients of when to take their medication, and the dosages, ensures a better quality of care, which in turn creates a better patient experience.
+Automated text messages that remind patients of when to take their medication, and the dosages, ensure a better quality of care, which in turn creates a better patient experience.